jwsup/jwsup/README.md

 ## 2. Predicting price of a single stock
 ### 2.1 one feature as input
 We start with the most basic model, with only closed price of the stock as input.
 Data is Apple stock.
 In this case, each input sequence is a 30*1 matrix.
-For each sequence of length 30, the target value is the value at t=31.
+For each sequence that starts at n, the target value is the value at n+30.

 <img src="/pics/Apple.norm.png" alt="alt text" width="600" height="whatever">